 Lyra, who is the daughter of the Hulk from a future timeline, actually becomes weaker as she becomes angrier, in contrast to her father.
 So she is at her strongest when she is calm and collected.

-While we're on the subject of the Hulk, one persona, "The Professor", worked on the same principle that Lyra did as a failsafe, growing weaker to the point where he'd become "The Savage Banner", a Bruce Banner with the Savage Hulk's rage and self-control, but none of the strength or intelligence.
+One Hulk persona, "The Professor", worked on the same principle that Lyra did as a failsafe, growing weaker to the point where he'd become "The Savage Banner", a Bruce Banner with the Savage Hulk's rage and self-control, but none of the strength or intelligence.

 Wedge Antilles, in an arc where he confronts the man who killed his parents when he was younger, naturally flashes back to their deaths.
 When they were in the midst of their Heroic Sacrifice he was almost uncontrollable, understandably, but later he's scary calm.
 It slips a little, but he was still cold.
 Outside of the flashback and having to deal with the man, he's rigidly polite... until the guy has him locked up and goads◊ him.

 The novels mention a few times that the Wedge in starfighter combat is very unlike the usual Wedge - much, much more focused.
 It may not just be in combat, but when he has a purpose in mind and can't let himself fail - Iella remarks on this.
 One of his pilots, Wes Janson, is a snarky prankster, but similarly becomes extremely focused and controlled in combat.

 Or death, if it just happens to be a What If universe.
 Oh, and if it wasn't for a Cosmic Retcon Spider-Man would've committed his first real murder.